 Another form of diversification is to ensure that the portfolio has a sufficient combination of long-standing well-established operating businesses, as well as some more exciting opportunities.
 Thus, while the ASX share portfolio has an investment in Medical Developments (MVP), a company which is short on sales but high on promise, that is balanced by a number of operating companies.

 Shareholder returns are paramount

 To discourage our subscribers from risky portfolios, we emphasise Return OF Capital, rather than Return ON Capital.
-Your personal level of preferred risk may be higher and you can always concentrate your holdings to fewer stocks.
-It all depends on how much single stock risk you can stomach.
+Your personal level of preferred risk may be higher and you can always concentrate your holdings on fewer stocks.
+It all depends on how much single-stock risk you can stomach.
 One day moves of 20-25% in Small Cap stocks in both directions are common occurrences.